TBrooksie3/CS401FinalProject/README.md

 ## How to run this website

+Before running ensure PHP is installed on your respective device.
+A script is given that can be run on most machines.
+Run the command:

+$ ./setup.sh

+If on a Mac ensure that homebrew is installed and then PHP with the following commands:

+$ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+$ brew install php

 To run this site locally you must download all of the files and from the main directory of the files run the command:

 $ php -S localhost:3000